Research output per year

 We always welcome ideas for other doctoral study topics which fall within the area of digital development/ICT4D and which meet our research criteria of originality, rigour and significance.

-In methodological terms, we are keen to encourage work that incorporates some quantitative aspects, and which takes an action research and/or (pragmatist) critical realist approach, but we support a wide range of approaches.
+In methodological terms, we are keen to encourage work that takes an action research and/or (pragmatist) critical realist approach, but we support a wide range of approaches.

 In 2015, UN member states agreed to 17 global Sustainable Development Goals (SDGs) to end poverty, protect the planet and ensure prosperity for all.
 This person’s work contributes towards the following SDG(s):